by Nancy Armitage

 Apricot Cordial (Recipe)

-I found these “courtship bills” of Mr. Huntington’s in the summer of 2006.
+I found these “courtship bills” of Mr. Huntington’s dated in 1911 and 1912.
+Mr. H.E.
+Huntington gave Mrs. Arabella Huntington Apricot Cordial, Chocolate BonBons, Jewelry and lots of flowers set to her home.
 I thought Apricot Cordial sounded really delicious.
 I went to my gourmet store to find this Victorian “Apricot Cordial”.
 They didn’t carry it, so I made my own, & it tastes really nice.

 1 qt.
 (750 mo) Potters triple distilled vodka (80 proof)

 Spoon out the preserves into a 1 qt. measuring cup.
 Add vodka with a hand blender (Braun) mix thoroughly & puree preserves.
 Add more vodka.
 Blend.
 Let marinate for several weeks & strain through fine sieve or tea cloth.
 Pour into 5 (1 c.) jars.
 Recipe: Nancy Armitage